fguzmanrs/4-codeQuiz/README.md

 # Code Quiz

-These assessments are typically a combination of multiple-choice questions and interactive challenges.
-In this homework assignment, your challenge is to build a code quiz with multiple-choice questions.

-## Instructions

-This is a timer-based code quiz application with multiple-choice questions that stores high scores client-side.
+This application is a timer-based code quiz application with multiple-choice questions that stores high scores client-side.

 ## User Story
-As a coding bootcamp student
+AS A coding bootcamp student
-I want to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

 ## Play proceeds as follows: